Advocacy: Join the movement

-- JRB (JoinRiseBe): JRB is a peer-run recovery initiative, connecting young adults who are in recovery from mental health and addiction.
+- Join Rise Be: Super Advocate is a peer-run initiative for young people who are in or seeking recovery from mental health or addiction challenges.
 It is a network of members consisting of young adults state-wide.
 Members advocate for better treatment, better access, and better legislation for people living with mental illness and addiction.
 Through this work they aim to eliminate the stigma of mental illness and addiction.

 - KTP (Keep the Promise): KTP coordinates opportunities for people in recovery and their loved ones to speak to legislators about new bills that are being proposed.